Biblical meaning of a store in a dream

 Marketplace imagery can also be read positively for mission.
 The merchant seeking fine pearls and other marketplace parables highlight seeking, exchange and the discovery of exceptional value.
 In one constructive interpretation, a store in a dream could symbolize spiritual goods such as grace, gifts and truth that God makes available and that Christians are called to offer to others in service and witness.

-Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls:
+45Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls: 46Who, when he had found one pearl of great price, went and sold all that he had, and bought it.

-2 Corinthians 9:8
+2 Corinthians 9:8-11

 6) A communal question about justice and care